harleydutton/tabula-rasa/Chapters/Backgrounds/Descriptors (remove).md

 [[big Skills]] handle the things a character can do imperfectly.
-[[Background|Backgrounds]] handles the things a character is or knows. is still descriptor descriptors are linear (one CP gets you one flavor) [[Negative Statuses]] are descriptors, and "the things that affect a character in a temporary way"
+[[Background|Backgrounds]] handles the things a character is or knows. is still descriptor descriptors are linear (one CP gets you one flavor) [[Damage]] are descriptors, and "the things that affect a character in a temporary way"

 flavor's difficulty modifier can only ever make a roll one step easier.